honza/ansel/README.md

 Acknowledgements
 ----------------

-Thanks to @gotoplanb for the name
+Thanks to @gotoplanb for the name.

 Changelog
 ---------